primedio/packer-zookeeper/README.md

 ### Prerequisites

-Packer and AWS Command Line Interface tools need to be installed on your local computer.
+Packer and Gcloud and/or AWS Command Line Interface tools need to be installed on your local computer.
-To build a base image you have to know the id of the latest Debian AMI files for the region where you wish to build the AMI.
+To build a base image you have to know the id of the latest Debian AMI (AWS) or Google files for the region where you wish to build the AMI.

 #### Packer